https-opsramp-com/OpsRamp-Documentation-test/README.md

 This site was built using [GitHub Pages](https://https-opsramp-com.github.io/OpsRamp-Documentation-test/).

 ## Lists
-You can make an unordered list by preceding one or more lines of text with - orxzy *.
+You can make an unordered list by preceding one or more lines of text with - or *.

 Example - 1